spevenexe/6360Group13/README.md

 `nsg_path` - the path to the built NSG <br>
 `search_L` - the L value of the search.
 Higher values are more accurate but cause longer runtimes.
 Cannot be smaller than `search_K` <br>
 `search_K` - the K nearest neighbors to find <br>

+Note that a prebuilt NSG for SIFT10K can be found at `benchmarks/sift.50NN.graph`